SolarNetwork/nifty-tou/docs/md/nifty-tou.temporalrangestariff.all_minutes_of_day.md

 ## TemporalRangesTariff.ALL\_MINUTES\_OF\_DAY property

-Range for all minutes of a day: 0 - 1440.
+Range for all minutes of a day: 0 - 1440 (inclusive min, exclusive max).

 **Signature:**